otterable/otterable.github.io/content/posts/Audio work.md

 ---
-title:  Music loops
+title:  Audio work
 image:  '/river.jpg'
 ---
 ‎
-‎
+### I do light audio "engineering".
+In praxis it means I basically create ambient soundscapes, most of the time:^).

-### I like to create perfect (infinite) loops for songs worthy of it.
+### I also like to create perfect (infinite) loops for songs worthy of it.

 ### Examples:
 ‎